Evergreen Valley College

 Instructor

 Note: Umoja-AFFIRM Program course.
 See Umoja-AFFIRM counselor to enroll.
+This is a Community Centered class linking English 001A and the support course English 105.
+Students taking English 001A, Reg ID 122330, are required to sign up for one of the following English 105 support courses: 122464, 122465.
 This is a traditional in-person, ON-CAMPUS class with scheduled meetings on the days and times listed above.
 Class may be web-enhanced using Canvas and/or other applications.
-Students in the course will be required to take a proctored exam in-person and on-campus on Friday, December 8, 2023 from 09:40 AM to 11:40 AM.
+Students in the course will be required to take a proctored exam in-person and on-campus on Friday, December 6, 2024 from 09:40 AM to 11:40 AM.
 For additional class-specific requirements, please email the course instructor.
+This is a ZTC (zero textbook cost) section.
+If there is a required textbook, you will be able to access it online for free.
+To find out more about these courses, visit www.evc.edu/zero-textbook-cost-ztc-courses

 ENGL 001C - Critical Thinking/Compositi-Af 3.00 Units